 No Cost to Landowners

-A substantial benefit to landowners is that Welbeck Strategic Land works in partnership with freeholders and assumes the costs, to take significant potential development sites through the planning process, to test their suitability for housing and to help meet the UK’s growing need for more new homes.
+A substantial benefit to landowners is that Welbeck Strategic Land works in partnership with landowners and funds all the costs of taking significant potential development sites through the planning process, to test their suitability for housing and to help meet the UK’s growing need for more new homes.

 This is done in line with local authority and national planning policies and guidelines.

-Welbeck is happy to consider working alongside landowners’ existing architects and planning consultants who may have already been instructed, taking on future responsibility for their costs where appropriate.
+Welbeck Strategic Land is happy to consider working alongside landowners’ existing architects and planning consultants who may have already been instructed, taking on future responsibility for their costs where appropriate.

-Drawing on its 20-year track record of success in this specialised area, Welbeck meets all planning and associated costs at its own risk.
-This is important, since planning is always an expensive business.
+Welbeck Strategic Land recognises that offering a full cost underwrite is important, since planning is an expensive business.
 Even small schemes may need at-risk investment running into hundreds of thousands of pounds, with no guarantee of success.
 Large schemes today can incur costs of well over £1m – and even more if an adverse decision has to be taken to judicial review or appeal at government level.
 Where Welbeck believes that a project is likely to succeed, if handled professionally and sympathetically, and having due regard to sustainability and reasonable local community concerns, then it meets all planning costs.

 Therefore, there is no cost risk for the landowner.
 Only if the scheme succeeds is Welbeck remunerated, from the sale proceeds.